-Miquon has three different DEA committees, all working toward incorporating stronger practices throughout our community and work.
+Miquon addresses Equity, Action, Community, and Belonging, with staff, families, and the Board working toward incorporating stronger practices throughout our community and work.
 A board committee works on initiatives within our current strategic plan, the staff committee looks at how we continue to integrate DEA work into our practices and curriculum, and a parent committee (part of our FamiliesActive@Miquon group) works on keeping DEA work at the forefront for the wider community.
 The board also engages in a discussion at each of its monthly meetings that follows the ABA 21-day racial equity challenge created by Dr. Eddie Moore, Jr. of America & Moore, LLC.
 Over the last few years, our DEA work has focused on developing a series of educational and community building events for families and helped to create a diversity statement for the school.
 It also led to the development of and board approval of our tenth tenet: "Children can be upstanders and agents of change."